stevetownend/blog/source/_posts/Ure-Cricket-Field-nearly-levelled-off.md

 Went back to peg 11 hoping that my earlier loose feed might have attracted some fish.
 However it was another fish-less trip.
 I did manage a couple of taps on the meat.
 One bite was such a wrap around that I was certain to hook up - alas I struck into nothing!

 There was a small puddle in front of me that was draining as the river receded.
-There were a few small fry and this little freshwater shrimp showing that the river alive with natural food for the fish:-
+There were a few small fry and this little freshwater shrimp showing that the river was alive with natural food for the fish:-

 ![Freshwater Shrimp](/images/2020-07-01/78bddd0b4c8e4abbb91371306f4a847e.jpg)